Competition Cams

 Competition Cams, Inc., often styled as COMP Cams, is a specialty performance automotive aftermarket, motorcycle, and kart parts manufacturer.
-The company has five US locations including headquarters in Memphis, Tennessee.
+The company has five US locations including headquarters in Olive Branch, Mississippi.

 History

 Although founded in 1976, Competition Cams wasn't incorporated until 1977, when it began by selling valve train products through satellite distribution stores.
 The company has acquired manufacturers of transmissions, electronic fuel injection, and nitrous oxide systems through its holding group, COMP Performance Group, consisting of 13 companies.

 In the late 1980s, the company contributed to the Specialty Equipment Market Association (SEMA), and its annual trade show in the Las Vegas Convention Center.
 Competition Cams was started by John McWhirter, Ivars Smiltniks, Tom Woitesek, and Bob Woodard.
 Former owners, Ron Coleman and Paul Brothers were inducted into the SEMA Hall of Fame in 2000 and 2005, respectively.

 In January 2020, Competition Cams was acquired by private equity group Industrial Opportunity Partners.